cOdeBedient/look-at-this-snake-v2/README.md

 [Check out the beta version here!](https://look-at-this-snake.vercel.app/)

 ###  Installation
-- `fork` this repo and clone it to your local machine
+- `clone repo to your local machine
 - `cd` into the repo
 - `npm install` dependencies
 - `npm start` to be automatically redirected to the site